bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 ##### 1. Describe the biggest difference between `.forEach` & `.map`.

-The biggest difference between these two array methods is that .forEach simply loops through and performs an action (and potentially alters the original array), while .map loops through, performs a task, and returns a NEW array.
+The biggest difference between these two array methods is that `.forEach()` simply loops through and performs an action (and potentially alters the original array), while `.map()` loops through, performs a task, and returns a NEW array.
+Also, `.forEach()` cannot be chained with other array methods.

 ##### 2. What is the difference between a function and a method?